1. Why own checks?

 6. Files and directories

 6.1.
-Script directories on the host
+Script directory on the target host

 6.2.
-Cache directories on the host
+Cache directory on the target host